The flying fish model:

 – Third frequency: \( f_3 = 127.74001126 \, \text{MHz} \).

-These frequencies are chosen to create interference (beat) frequencies that lie within the Hz range, specifically near the target value of 5.63 Hz.
-The differences between these extremely close frequencies generate low-frequency components that modulate the quantum flipping of spinors.
+These frequencies are selected to produce interference (beat) frequencies within the Hz range, specifically around the desired value of 5.63 Hz.
+The differences between these close frequencies generate low-frequency components that control the quantum transitions of the spinor fields:

 \[f_{\text{beat1}} = f_2 – f_1 = 5.63 \, \text{Hz}, \quad f_{\text{beat2}} = f_3 – f_2 = 5.63 \, \text{Hz}, \quad f_{\text{beat3}} = f_3 – f_1 = 11.26 \, \text{Hz}.\]